 Comments without a valid email address will be deleted.

 Disclosures: My husband and I have invested primarily in the Thrift Savings Plan and in mutual funds.
 However, after my mother died in March 2020, I inherited some individual stocks and bonds, including some stocks and bonds issued by certain drug and device manufacturers and a health insurance company.
 Some of these securities were held in an IRA or received a step-up in basis at my mother’s death, and I was able to sell them without major tax consequences.
 However, some of these securities received a step-up in basis at my father’s death in 2006 and did not receive another step-up in basis at my mother’s death.
 Selling these latter securities will cause me to incur large capital gains.
 According, my plan is to sell them over the next couple of years, to spread out the capital gains taxes.
-Long story short, I currently hold stock of Abbott Laboratories, Johnson & Johnson, Stryker Corp, and UnitedHealth Group, and a bond issued by Medtronic.
-Update 10/29/2020: the Medtronic bond was redeemed.
-Update 1/5/2021: I sold the UnitedHealth Group stock.
+As of September 2021, I own stock in Abbott Laboratories, Johnson & Johnson, and Stryker Corp.